Met to appeal against ruling rights of Sarah Everard vigil organisers breached

 “This is why we feel we must seek permission to appeal the judgment in order to resolve what’s required by law when policing protests and events in the future.”

-RTS co-founder Jessica Klingler was among those to express anger at the announcement and accused the force for wanting to “exhaust us”.
+RTS co-founder Jessica Klingler was among those to express anger at the announcement and accused the force of wanting to “exhaust us”.

 “I’m not going to pretend I am not furious,” she tweeted.

-Activist Patsy Stevenson, who was photographed being detained at the vigil on March 13, tweeted: “Still can’t hold themselves accountable.”
+Activist Patsy Stevenson, who was pictured being detained at the vigil in a photograph widely shared, tweeted: “Still can’t hold themselves accountable.”

-They withdrew from organising after being told by the force they would face fines of £10,000 each and possible prosecution if it went ahead, and a spontaneous vigil and protest took place instead.
+They withdrew from organising after being told by the force they would face fines of £10,000 each and possible prosecution if it went ahead, given pandemic-related curbs on freedom that were in place at the time, with a spontaneous vigil and protest taking place instead.

 Jessica Leigh, Anna Birley, Henna Shah and Ms Klingler argued that decisions made by the force in advance of the planned vigil amounted to a breach of their human rights to freedom of speech and assembly, and said the force did not assess the potential risk to public health.